 Leaders in HIPEC Research and HIPEC Clinical Trials

-Our HIPEC physicians are international leaders in HIPEC research and are at the forefront of efforts to refine HIPEC techniques and improve patient outcomes.
+Our HIPEC physicians are leaders in HIPEC research and are at the forefront of efforts to refine HIPEC techniques and improve patient outcomes.

 We are also involved in clinical trials for many different types of cancer, including cancers that may be treated by HIPEC, offering eligible patients access to new treatment concepts.